jhausserlab/HiFiAlignmentTool/README.md

 This is just to help you run and understand how the code works.

 NB: The image registration is done thanks to pystackreg library.
 In this code, RIGID_BODY (translation + rotation) is hard coded as it is the most consistent.
-However you can also add scaling or scaling + shear.
-If you want to change the registration process you need to access the script registration.py and modify the line: **sr = StackReg(StackReg.RIGID_BODY)** replace RIGID_BODY with: SCALED_ROTATION or AFFINE.
+However you can do simple translation, scaling or scaling + shear.
+If you want to change the registration process you need to access the script **registration.py** and modify in **line 240**: **sr = StackReg(StackReg.RIGID_BODY)** replace RIGID_BODY with: TRANSLATION, SCALED_ROTATION or AFFINE.
 See https://pystackreg.readthedocs.io/en/latest/ for more information on the registration process.